jironghuang/jirong-blog/content/post/Prototype of pair trading strategy for Silver ETFs.md

 preview = true

 +++
-In these 2 weeks, I'll deploy my pair trading algo strategy in my server.
+In these 2 weeks, I'll deploy my pair trading algo strategy into my server.

 I modified the code below from a renowned quant trader, Ernest Chan.
-The idea is to find z-scores through moving average & moving SD of spread
+The basic idea is to find z-scores through moving average & moving SD of spread.
+If it's more than absolute of z-score, I will either short or long the spread depending on the polarity.

-In the backtesting strategy below (using a pair of silver ETFs as an example), I assumed a hypothetical amount of 10,000 dollars per trade.
+In the backtesting below (using a pair of silver ETFs as an example), I assumed a hypothetical amount of 10,000 dollars per trade.

-Results are pretty good with a healthy sharpe ratio of 2.7 in the training set of data and 1.6 in the testing set.
-Annuzlized returns is approximately 26% for the test set.
+Results are pretty good with a healthy sharpe ratio of 2.7 in the training set and 1.6 in the testing set of data.
+Annuazlized return is approximately 26% for the test set.

 <img src="/post/img/equity_curve.png" alt="/post/img/equity_curve.png">
 <img src="/post/img/summary_stats.png" alt="/post/img/summary_stats.png">